bambora-na/dev.na.bambora.com/source/docs/guides/EMV_3D_secure.md

 In the 302 response above, the 'merchant_data' attribute value should be saved in the current user's session.

 The merchant's process URL decodes the response redirect and displays the information in the customer's web browser.
 This forwards the client to the issuer authentication portal.
-On the bank portal, the customer follows the authenticaiton prompts such as entering a one time passcode received via an email or text message.
+On the bank portal, the customer follows the authentication prompts such as entering a one time passcode received via an email or text message.

 The issuer forwards a response to the merchant's TERM URL including the following variables: